Day-Ahead Electricity Price Forecasting Using Merit-Order Curves Time Series: Methodology

 We consider three benchmark \textit{price-based} clearing price forecasting models: \textbf{ARX}, \textbf{fARX} and the Lasso-Estimated AutoRegressive model (\textbf{LEAR}) of \citet{lago_forecasting_2021}.
 The first two are already described in the previous section (equations \ref{eq:arx} and \ref{eq:farx}).
 When both curve-based and price-based models are involved, to distinguish the clearing price forecasting model deriving from the curves model (\textit{curve-based}) from that directly forecasting the price (\textit{price-based}), we prefix the curve-based models with the curves representation used, e.g, \textbf{FPCA-ARX} or \textbf{ZST-ARX}.

-Finally the \textbf{LEAR} model is very similar to \textbf{fARX} with the difference that it adds cross-hour dependence in the exogenous variables effects and accepts only two of them $\mathbf{x}_{d, h}=[x^1_{d,h}, x^2_{d,h}]^\top$ (usually the load and combined wind-solar generation day-ahead forecasts):
+Finally the \textbf{LEAR} model (equation \ref{eq:lear}) is very similar to \textbf{fARX} with the difference that it adds cross-hour dependence in the exogenous variables effects and accepts only two of them $\mathbf{x}_{d, h}=[x^1_{d,h}, x^2_{d,h}]^\top$ (usually and for this paper, the load and combined wind-solar generation day-ahead forecasts):

 As in \citet{lago_forecasting_2021}, for all three models, prices are transformed with median-based scaling and the \textit{area hyperbolic sine} variance stabilizing transformation.